 With the proliferation of addictive and dangerous drugs available today, we don’t expect new ones to keep popping up.
 But, when drug dealers need to replace a drug that is no longer available, they find something that will work.
 The most recent drug in their arsenal is ISO.
-So, let’s take a look at what is ISO, and why we should be worried about this dangerous drug.
+So, let’s take a look at what is ISO drug, and why we should be worried about this dangerous drug.

 In 2019, China halted the production of fentanyl leading to a scarcity of the drug on the illicit market.
 This left dealers scrambling to find a replacement drug to keep profits rolling in.
 Experts say ISO is rapidly becoming popular in the illegal drug market in the United States.

 What is ISO?
 Isotonitazene (ISO) is a synthetic version of the opioid etonitazene.
 It is 100 times more powerful than morphine.
 It is responsible for 40 to 50 fatal overdoses per month in the U.S., according to the U.S. News and World Report.
 The drug is also more potent than fentanyl, making it one of the most deadly drugs on the streets today.

 ISO drug comes from China and it was designed to mimic the effects of etonitazene.
 Etonitazene is an analgesic first used in the 1950s as a pain reliever.
 It is a Schedule I controlled substance, meaning it has a high potential for abuse and no accepted medical use.

 Experts predict ISO will surpass fentanyl use and overdose rates in the coming years, and this is why we need to be worried.
 ISO may become the new fentanyl.
 So far, the only street names for ISO are Nitazene and Toni.

 ISO Is Difficult to Detect with Opioid Drug Tests